webplatform/docs/svg/attributes/alignment-baseline/index.md

 {{Page_Title}}
 {{Flags
-|State=Almost Ready
+|State=Ready to Use
-|Editorial notes=Needs example.
+|Editorial notes=
 |Checked_Out=Yes
 |High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import, Needs Review
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Needed, Examples Best Practices, Needs Summary
 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|"alignment-baseline" specifies how an inline-level element( the element does not influence the extended block-progression dimension of the line) is aligned with respect to its parent.}}
+{{Summary_Section|Specifies how an element is aligned with respect to its parent; that is, specifies which baseline of the element is to be aligned with the corresponding baseline of the parent.
+Defaults to the baseline with the same name as the computed value of the alignment-baseline property.}}
 {{Markup_Attribute
 |Applies_to=svg/attributes
 |Property_applies_to=dom/HTMLElement